-The Vice President of Development and Alumni Relations serves on the President's Cabinet, reports to the President, and is responsible for the following areas.
+The Vice President of Advancement serves on the President's Cabinet, reports to the President, and is responsible for the following areas.

 - 1. Development

 - 2. Alumni Relations

 - 3. University Communications

 - 4. Brand Management

 - 5. Empowered21

 - 6. University Media Productions

+- 7. GEB

-4.1.8.1 Director of Development
+4.1.8.1 Director of Donor Relations

 - 1. Manages Annual Fund program - 2.
 Manages development including major donor services - 3.
 Provides supervision and direction to all regional directors - 4.
 Directs fundraising efforts among all constituents - 5.
-Serves as a liaison between churches, corporations, ministries, and Christian leaders and University departments and service providers - 6.
-Oversees all aspects of planned giving - 7.
+Oversees all aspects of planned giving - 6.
+Plans, coordinates and ensures all alumni and donor communications are implemented effectively and timely - 7.
+Provides oversight to all events and constituent engagement activities - 8.
+Oversees Alumni Association and alumni engagement - 9.
 Reports to the Vice President of Advancement